dwiepert/naip-timm/README.md

-# TIMM for Mayo Data
+# TIMM for NAIP Data
 This is a flexible implementation for training timm models from scratch.
 It is compatible with different timm model implementations.

-The command line usable, start-to-finish implementation for Mayo speech data is available with [run.py](https://github.com/dwiepert/mayo-timm/blob/main/src/run.py).
-A notebook tutorial version is also available at [run.ipynb](https://github.com/dwiepert/mayo-timm/blob/main/src/run.ipynb).
+The command line usable, start-to-finish implementation for NAIP speech data is available with [run.py](https://github.com/dwiepert/naip-timm/blob/main/src/run.py).
+A notebook tutorial version is also available at [run.ipynb](https://github.com/dwiepert/naip-timm/blob/main/src/run.ipynb).

 ## Running requirements